pierrediedhiou/cybersecurity-journey/glossary.md

 ## K
 - **KDC** — Key Distribution Center, service installed on the Domain Controller that creates Kerberos tickets on the network
+- **Key** — A string of bits used by a cipher to encrypt or decrypt data.
+Must remain secret (except for public keys in asymmetric encryption)
 ## L
 - **Linux Distributions** — Different versions of Linux built for different purposes:
   - **General Purpose:** Ubuntu | Debian | Fedora | Linux Mint